What is a further advance mortgage?

 Get mortgage advice from the experts

-At Tembo, our award-winning team of mortgage advisors can help you find the right solution for you - whether that’s a further advance, second charge mortgage or remortgaging.
-We compare deals from over 20,000 mortgage products to find the right deal for you.
+At Tembo, our team of mortgage advisors can help you find the right solution for your situation - whether that's a further advance, second charge mortgage, or remortgaging.
+We'll compare deals from over 20,000 mortgage products to find the option that works best for you.

 A further advance can be cheaper than other types of additional borrowing since you won’t have any legal fees, but you may need to pay arrangement fees and booking fees.
-Find out how much you’ll need to pay before you apply for a further advance.
+You should determine how much you'll need to pay before you apply for a further advance.

 You can get a further advance mortgage by applying directly through your lender, but it’s a good idea to get independent mortgage advice first.

-We can help with this!
-Let us know how much you want to borrow and what you’ll use the money for and our team of mortgage experts will work out whether a further advance is right for you.
-We’ll also explore alternatives such as a remortgage.
+We can help with this.
+Let us know how much you're looking to borrow and what you'll use the money for, and our team will assess whether a further advance is the right fit for your situation.
+The team will also explore alternatives such as a remortgage.

 Please note, we do not offer second-charge mortgages.

-How long can it take to receive the money?
+How long does it take to receive the money?

 Does a further advance affect a fixed-rate mortgage?

 No, if you have a fixed-rate mortgage, your current mortgage rate will not be affected by a further advance.
 That’s because your further advance will have a different interest rate and term than your main mortgage.
-Your mortgage may be on a 5-year fix at 4.5%, for example, while your further advance may be on a 2-year fix at 6.2%.
-It can be helpful to think of your further advance as a completely separate product that sits alongside your mortgage.
+Your mortgage may be on a 5-year fix at 4%, for example, while your further advance may be on a 2-year fix at 6%.
+Think of your further advance as a completely separate loan that sits alongside your main mortgage.

 Do you need a solicitor for a further advance?

 Although you don’t need a solicitor, it’s a good idea to talk to a mortgage broker.
-Here at Tembo, our team of specialist mortgage brokers can help you find the best way to borrow against your home and guide you through the process.
+At Tembo, our specialist mortgage brokers can help you find the best way to borrow against your home and guide you through each step of the process.

 Speak to the mortgage experts